 Next to this our building is organized in such a manner that we can control the hygiene to a maximum.
 Below you will find the different steps of production in our hatchery.

 In our hatchery we operate 4 photobioreactors.
 These reactors are lighted by high quality and sustainable LED systems.
-The spectrum emitted by the LED lights is designed for optimal growth of our algae.
-We cultivate Rhodomonas balitca.
-This algae is one of the highest nutritional algae in the world and very suitable for live feed production.
+The spectrum is designed for optimal growth of our algae.
+We cultivate Tetraselmis suecia for green water technique in our larvae rearing system for turbot and rotifer production.
+Live algae in larvae production reduces bacterial load in the water.
+This means we do not have to use any anti-bacterial products in the system.

 The first 4 weeks our fish larvae eat live feed which mainly consists of zooplankton.
-We offer our fish larvae three live feeds; copepod nauplii (Acartia tonsa), rotifers (Brachionus plicatilis) and artemia nauplii (Artemia salina).
-This combination of feed ensures optimal nutrition for the young fish.
+We offer our fish larvae two live feeds; rotifers (Brachionus plicatilis) and artemia nauplii (Artemia salina).
+By trials we selected the best enrichment for the live feed to ensure the most complete nutrition for our fish larvae.

 In our facility we have three broodstocks of turbot (Psetta maxima) and three broodstocks of Dover sole (Solea solea).
 These fish are held under natural lighting and temperature regimes.
 We use special broodstock feed to ensure the best for our fish.
 Hereby spawning is induced in a natural non forced way.
 This natural approach induces good animal welfare and, directly related, high quality eggs.